amruthkiran94/UPAGRI-Spatial-Data-Portal/README.md

 # UPAGRI-Spatial-Data-Portal
-Spatial Data Portal for the study of Urban and peri-urban agriculture as green infrastructure and its implications on well-being and sustainability in the Global South
+Spatial Data Portal for the study of Urban and peri-urban agriculture as green infrastructure and its implications on well-being and sustainability in the Global South.<br>

+Built using TerriaMap with geospatial data hosted on Geoserver + AWS.

 To build:<br>
 Clone into the directory and run `npm install && npm run gulp && npm start`.
 The portal will be available on your localhost(3001)